The Cheyenne Social Club: Plot

 In 1867, John O'Hanlan and Harley Sullivan are aging cowboys working on open cattle ranges in Texas.
-John gets a letter from an attorney in Cheyenne, Wyoming that his brother, D.J., left him The Cheyenne Social Club in his will.
-After making the trek to Cheyenne, John and Harley learn The Cheyenne Social Club is a high-class brothel next to the railroad.
-John falls into disfavor with both the Club's ladies and the men in Cheyenne when he decides to close the Club.
-John learns his brother's deed had a provision the property would revert to the railroad if the ladies moved.
-Jenny, the Club's madam, is assaulted by a man named Bannister.
-John kills Bannister and regains popularity.
-Bannister's relatives come to Cheyenne for revenge, but John, Harley and Jenny successfully fight them off.
-When advised that even more of the Bannisters' relatives will soon come to town, John transfers ownership of the property to Jenny and he and Harley return to Texas.
+John receives a letter from an attorney in Cheyenne, Wyoming, stating his brother, D.J., left him The Cheyenne Social Club in his will.
+Once the pair arrives in Cheyenne, John visits D.J.'s lawyer and discovers the club is a high-class brothel separated from the busy part of town by the railroad tracks.

+Not keen on running such a business, John fires the ladies and falls into disfavor with both them and Cheyenne's men.
+John learns his brother's deed to the club contained a reverter to the railroad if the brothel closed.

+Jenny, the Club's madam, is brutally assaulted by a man named Bannister, whom she previously rebuffed.
+John, a handgun novice, kills Bannister at a local bar when a distracted Bannister mistakes Harley's cracking of nuts for the cocking of a gun.
+Afterward, John regains popularity.
+The sheriff, conveniently on his way out of town, warns John that Bannister's relatives are headed to Cheyenne for revenge.
+Harley decides to return to Texas, but he happens to ride into the Bannisters' camp, where he bums a cup of coffee.
+When he discovers their identity, Harley doubles back, and he, John and Jenny successfully fight them off.

+When the sheriff advises John that even more of the Bannisters' relatives, the Markstones, will soon come to town, and that the sheriff will coincidentally be out of town again, John transfers ownership of the property to Jenny, and he and Harley return to Texas.
+Back on the range, John receives a letter of thanks from Jenny.
+He is touched but tosses it into a fire.
+Harley is upset that he didn't have a chance to read the letter, and he and John ride off arguing.